 Every three years the Music Department sends a selected group of students to tour the United States of America.
 During the trip students are exposed to other musicians from various schools and gain valuable performance experience.
 As well as the tour a Gary Burton Scholarship is granted to one Music student every year who is then invited to Boston for a few weeks to further enhance their music skills.

 Every year Senior School students participate in World Challenge.
 World Challenge encourages student to develop valuable skills for later life, such as teamwork, leadership, problem-solving and communication.
 Students who participate in the Ecuador trip spend time scaling volcanoes, braving the Amazon, frolicking with sea lions, tasting authentic Ecuadorian foods and working with under developed communities.
 Each year the challenge country is rotated between Nepal and Ecuador.

-Haileybury students had the opportunity of a lifetime to undertake a 10-day expedition to Antarctica.
-Some highlights of the expedition included visiting Paulet Island, which is home to 100,000 Adelie penguins; seeing Neko Harbour where they climbed along a glacier; the Ukranian Vernadsky Station, where the hole in the ozone layer was discovered and Primavera and the Argentinian research base.
+In 2016, Haileybury students had the opportunity of a lifetime to undertake a 10-day expedition to Antarctica.
+Some highlights of the expedition included visiting Paulet Island, which is home to 100,000 Adelie penguins; seeing Neko Harbour where they climbed along a glacier; the Ukranian Vernadsky Station, where the hole in the ozone layer was discovered; and Primavera and the Argentinian research base.
 Students were also thrilled to experience the Antarctic Channel and Weddel Sea, where they were lucky to view the big tabular icebergs.

 Haileybury students participated in an expedition to Fiji that took them to many parts of the islands.
 During the expedition, students experienced culture ceremonies, hiking through the Nausori Highlands, kayaking in the Yasawa Islands and a five-day home stay, and community service work in the Nasivikoso Village.
 These expeditions provide students with valuable life skills such as leadership, communication and problem solving.

 19. Papua New Guinea